Bossfire964/SchoologyNavigation/README.md

 # SchoologyNavigation
-This will navigate and help you upload Schoology Files
+This will navigate and help you upload Schoology Files. run script python3 main.py up <username> <password>